Maximise Your Benefits

-There are a couple of things you can do to make the most of your OMEGS benefits, to maximise your chance of having a comfortable retirement:
+If you are a new OMEGS member or just new at getting to know your benefits there are a couple of things you can do to maximise your chance of having a comfortable retirement.

 Please see the Contributions section to find out how you can save as much as possible.